fluttercommunity/get_it/README.md

 This way you don't need to pass them in the `AppModel` and `dbService` inside your App but you can pass them(or a mocked version) in your Unit tests.

 ### Integration Tests
-If you have a mocked version of a Service, you can easily switch between that and the real one based on a some flag:
+If you have a mocked version of a Service, you can easily switch between that and the real one based on a flag:

 ```Dart
   if (testing) {